-Business Professionals of America is a national voluntary association for students enrolled in vocational business and office occupations education.
+Business Professionals of America (BPA) is a national voluntary association for students enrolled in business and office occupations education.
 It is a co-curricular activity that is an integral part of the educational program designed to develop leadership abilities, interest in the free enterprise system and competency in office occupations within the framework of vocational and career education.
-Any student enrolled in a associate business management or office administration degree program may join.
+Any student enrolled in a business course or pursuing a business-oriented degree (Office Administration, Business Management, Accounting, Computer Science, etc.) may join.

-In Business Professionals of America, a teamwork attitude is cultivated as the group plans community and school service projects and fund-raising activities to help defray the costs for trips and contests.
-Each year the group participates in a State Leadership Conference, State Competitive Events, and the highlight of each year is participation in the National Leadership Contest held at various sites throughout the United States.
+In BPA, a teamwork attitude is cultivated as the group plans community and school service projects and fund-raising activities to help defray the costs for trips and contests.
+Each year the group participates in the State Leadership Conference and state competitive events.
+The highlight of each year is participation in the National Leadership Conference held at various sites throughout the United States.